Not My Job: Gov. John Kasich Get Quizzed On K-Tel

 KASICH: No, not for a second.

 SAGAL: Well, Governor Kasich, it is a real and genuine delight to talk to you.
-But that's not why we asked you here.
+But that's not what we asked you here.
 We asked you to play a game...

 SAGAL: ...We're calling...